Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

 If you are trying to find out what a milligram actually might look like, take a raisin, cut it into 1000 equal parts.
 There--each little part will weigh about 1 milligram!
 There are 453,592.37 milligrams in a pound.
 The fact that most drugs are measured in milligrams should alert you to realize that sometimes the most miniscule amounts of a substance can be very powerful.
 Label instructions should be followed very carefully.

-Often, in a medical office or clinic, the doctor orders a medication and requests that the patient receives the initial, or whole dose of the prescribed drug before leaving the office.
+Often, when the doctor orders a medication and requests that the patient receives the initial, or whole dose of the prescribed drug before leaving the office it is the responsibilty of the medical assistant to draw up, or count out the right amount and administer it to the patient, followed by charting the process into the patient's chart.
 Also, there are patients that come to the medical office for the sole purpose of receiving a dose of a prescribed medication, such as allergy shots, Vitamin B 12 injections, flu shots, without seeing the doctor that day.
+This will require a standing prescription order in the chart form the doctor, and again, is usually carried out by the medical assistant.

 Factors Affecting Drug Effect: